 When did Mondadori become a publicly listed company?

 Mondadori shares were first traded on the Milan Stock Exchange in 1982 (ISIN code: IT 0001469383).
-The stock is part of the MTA segment of the exchange.
+The stock is part of the STAR segment of Borsa Italiana.
 More details on the performance of the shares and other information such as the number of shares outstanding are available at Mondadori on the Stock Exchange.

 Where can I find data about the performance of the publishing sector?